-Progress, and Termination of London: Printed for the Author; and Sold by J. Murray, 1794 The Society of the Cincinnati, The Robert Charles Lawrence Fergusson Collection
+Progress, and Termination of the American War

+Charles Stedman London: Printed for the Author; and Sold by J. Murray, 1794 The Society of the Cincinnati, The Robert Charles Lawrence Fergusson Collection of the Revolutionary War.

-The Attack on Fort Moultrie By William Elliott (active 1774-1794) Late 18th century Oil on canvas Historic Charleston Foundation Collection
+The Attack on Fort Moultrie

+By William Elliott (active 1774-1794) Late 18th century Oil on canvas Historic Charleston Foundation Collection